Iterators

 1

-Here, the first count counts the number of atoms with the residue name "ALA", while the second uses eachresidue to count the number of residues named "ALA".
+Here, we use eachresidue to count the number of residues named "ALA".
 This highlights the distinction between residue-level and atom-level operations.

 Collecting Residues into a Vector